 You can use UC Library Search on the Library homepage to search across various book and article databases simultaneously.
-Many article databases, however, aren’t included in that search tool (see more about what’s included).
 To find the best resources for your topic, you might want to go directly to a specific database.

 Find the best database(s) for your research topic: